 Continued HUD operations

-As far as staffing levels, a limited number of HUD staff will continue to work either because they are “excepted” or because they work in areas that are pre-funded beyond the annual appropriations process.
-HUD’s guidance estimates that approximately 1,500 of HUD’s 8,500 employees will be retained or intermittently called in during a shutdown under one of these categories.
+As far as staffing levels, a limited number of HUD staff would continue to work either because they are “excepted” or because they work in areas that are pre-funded beyond the annual appropriations process.
+HUD’s guidance estimates that approximately 1,500 of HUD’s 8,500 employees would be retained or intermittently called in during a shutdown under one of these categories.

 The major categories of activities that will continue during a shutdown are: